Zoom-IQA: Image Quality Assessment with Reliable Region-Aware Reasoning: Related Work

 {\bf Image Quality Assessment.} Previous IQA works are broadly divided into full-reference (FR) and no-reference (NR) approaches, based on the availability of a pristine reference image.
 As our work does not require a reference, we focus on the more challenging NR-IQA task.
 Conventional NR-IQA methods~\cite{ma2017learning,mittal2012no,mittal2012making,moorthy2010two,moorthy2011blind} relied on hand-crafted, degradation-aware features to predict the final quality score.
 Subsequent deep learning-based models~\cite{kang2014convolutional,bosse2017deep,su2020blindly,ke2021musiq,cheon2021perceptual,sun2022graphiqa,liu2017rankiqa,pan2018blind,zhu2020metaiqa} replaced this pipeline, directly predicting quality scores using end-to-end trainable neural networks. \textit{Nonetheless, these models often suffer from significant performance degradation on out-of-distribution (OOD) data, limiting their practical usage and generalizability.}

 {\bf Vision Language Models in Image Quality Assessment.} Vision language models (VLMs)~\cite{radford2021learning,touvron2023llama,liu2023visual,bai2025qwen2} have been extensively studied in image quality assessment (IQA), leveraging their powerful cross-modal understanding and strong generalization capabilities.
 These works typically focus on one of two objectives: providing numerical quality scores~\cite{wang2022exploring,wu2023q,you2025teaching,zhu2024adaptive,liu2024dog} or generating visual quality descriptions~\cite{wu2024q,you2024depicting,you2024descriptive,chen2024grounding}.
 Specifically, CLIP-IQA proposes to harness CLIP~\cite{radford2021learning} for image quality assessment from multiple aspects.
 DOG-IQA~\cite{liu2024dog} attempts to mimic the human evaluation process (\eg, zooming in to evaluate specific areas).
 However, these models lack the necessary reasoning capabilities and cannot dynamically decide which regions to inspect.
 A common way to alleviate such limitations is via pre-processing, \ie, using a pre-trained segmentation model to crop sub-images and then computing the final score as a weighted average of these crops.
 Recent works like Q-Insight~\cite{li2025q}, VisualQuality-R1~\cite{wu2025visualquality}, and Q-Ponder~\cite{cai2025q} propose to employ reinforcement learning (RL) to leverage the reasoning capabilities of VLMs, enabling image quality rating as well as textual justifications.
+Building upon this paradigm, subsequent advancements have expanded RL-based reasoning to video quality assessment~\cite{zhang2026vq} and employed contrastive learning to directly align images with the generalizable text representations learned via RL~\cite{zhao2025reasoning}.
 However, the reasoning chains generated by these methods remain purely textual.
 They lack dynamic interaction with the image (\eg, cropping or zooming) to evaluate specific regions—a process crucial to human assessment. \textit{Consequently, visual evidence is insufficiently explored, and the models fail to ground their textual reasoning in verifiable image regions, limiting both the reliability and interpretability of their outputs.}